thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_Isolation_Protocol.md

 - **6.2.2** Aspirate the supernatant  and add 2 mL of [Trypsin fishersci #25300054](https://www.fishersci.com/shop/products/trypsin-05-edta/25300054) to resuspend the pellet.
   - NOTE: for different trypsin concentrations: 1 mL of 0.25% trypsin stock solution + 1 mL of filtered artificial seawater (no [HEPES Thermofisher #15630106](https://www.thermofisher.com/us/en/home/life-science/cell-culture/mammalian-cell-culture/reagents/hepes.html)) to make 0.125% trypsin solution.
 1 mL of 0.05% trypsin stock solution + 1 mL of filtered artificial seawater (no [HEPES Thermofisher #15630106](https://www.thermofisher.com/us/en/home/life-science/cell-culture/mammalian-cell-culture/reagents/hepes.html)) to make 0.025% trypsin solution.
 	- NOTE: Both [trypsin] work and we need to measure the cell concentrations harvested resulting from the different concentrations.
-- **6.2.3** Incubate the resuspended cell mixture for 5 minutes at 25°C then check for cell separation (e.g. primarily individual cells in suspension, little to no large cell aggregates).
-If not completely digested, incubate for another 5 minutes.
+- **6.2.3** Incubate the resuspended cell mixture for 10 minutes at 25°C then check for cell separation (e.g. primarily individual cells in suspension, little to no large cell aggregates).
 - **6.2.4** Add 3 mL of coral cell media to neutralize trypsin then centrifuge cells at 1200 rpm for 3 minutes.
 - **6.2.5** Aspirate the supernatant and resuspend with 5 mL of coral cell culture media.
 	- NOTE: Lewinski lab coral culture media recipe here: [**Coral-Culture-Media-Reagents**](#Coral-Culture-Media-Reagents)

-**6.3** <a name="Trypsin-and-Liberase-(with-Collagenase)"></a> **Trypsin-and-Liberase-(with-Collagenase)**
+**6.3** <a name="Liberase"></a> **Liberase**
 - **6.3.1**.
 Transfer water containing detached tissue and cells to a conical tube (15 mL) and centrifuge at 1200 rpm for 3 minutes.
 	- NOTE: A pellet should be visible at the bottom of the conical tube.
-- **6.3.2** Aspirate the supernatant and add 2 mL of [Trypsin fishersci #25300054](https://www.fishersci.com/shop/products/trypsin-05-edta/25300054) and 2 mL of [Liberase solution with Collagenase Millipore Sigma #5401119001](https://www.sigmaaldrich.com/catalog/product/roche/libtmro?lang=en&region=US&gclid=Cj0KCQjwpNr4BRDYARIsAADIx9zfc5YGD6_945gvdyfUuAw24tSf-Xyaf-Xb_pm_QNG67XttLhyo7hMaAtpPEALw_wcB) to resuspend the pellet.
+- **6.3.2** Aspirate the supernatant 2 mL 0.05% Liberase.
-	- NOTE: Liberase TM 2 x 5 mg (Millipore Sigma cat. no. 5401119001) – contains a blend of Collagenase I and Collagenase II and medium concentration of Thermolysin, a non-clostridial neutral protease.
-Reconstitute lyophilized enzyme (5mg) in 2 mL filtered artificial seawater to produce working solution **with concentration of 2.5 mg/mL liberase.**
-	- NOTE: Liberase TM was selected versus Liberase DL because observation of tissue balls was not reported, suggesting cells remained dispersed after dissociation.
-	 - NOTE: for different trypsin concentrations: 1 mL of 0.25% trypsin stock solution + 1 mL of filtered artificial seawater (no [HEPES Thermofisher #15630106](https://www.thermofisher.com/us/en/home/life-science/cell-culture/mammalian-cell-culture/reagents/hepes.html)) to make 0.125% trypsin solution.
-1 mL of 0.05% trypsin stock solution + 1 mL of filtered artificial seawater (no [HEPES Thermofisher #15630106](https://www.thermofisher.com/us/en/home/life-science/cell-culture/mammalian-cell-culture/reagents/hepes.html)) to make 0.025% trypsin solution.
+	- NOTE: to make liberase stock solution, add 1 mL filtered artificial seawater to 2.5 mg [Liberase Millipore Sigma #5401119001](https://www.sigmaaldrich.com/catalog/product/roche/libtmro?lang=en&region=US&gclid=Cj0KCQjwpNr4BRDYARIsAADIx9zfc5YGD6_945gvdyfUuAw24tSf-Xyaf-Xb_pm_QNG67XttLhyo7hMaAtpPEALw_wcB).
+To reach the 0.05% liberase concentration used for the digestion, add 4 mL of additional filtered artificial seawater to 1 mL of stock liberase solution.
-	- NOTE: Both [trypsin] work and we need to measure the cell concentrations harvested resulting from the different concentrations.
-- **6.3.3** Incubate the resuspended cell mixture for **3 days at 25°C** then check for cell separation.
+- **6.3.3** Incubate the resuspended cell mixture for 20 minutes at 25°C then check for cell separation (e.g. primarily individual cells in suspension, little to no large cell aggregates).
-- **6.3.4** Add 3 mL of coral cell media to neutralize liberase then centrifuge cells at 1200 rpm for 3 minutes.
+- **6.3.4** Add 3 mL of coral cell media to neutralize trypsin then centrifuge cells at 1200 rpm for 3 minutes.
 - **6.3.5** Aspirate the supernatant and resuspend with 5 mL of coral cell culture media.
 	- NOTE: Lewinski lab coral culture media recipe here: [**Coral-Culture-Media-Reagents**](#Coral-Culture-Media-Reagents)

+**D.** <a name="Incubation"></a> **Incubation**
+	- **For mechanical harvesting with a medical scapel, toothbrush, or paintbrush**: timing for incubation period undetermined as of 07282020

 **E.** <a name="Incubation-Conditions"></a> **Incubation-Conditions**
 - Temperature: 25°C using a hotplate with a beaker of water